robertorosero/pyhtonmig/Doc/library/os.rst

 :mod:`posix` or :mod:`nt`.
 If you just want to read or write a file see :func:`open`, if you want to manipulate paths, see the :mod:`os.path` module, and if you want to read all the lines in all the files on the command line see the :mod:`fileinput` module.
+For creating temporary files and directories see the :mod:`tempfile` module, and for high-level file and directory handling see the :mod:`shutil` module.

 This module searches for an operating system dependent built-in module like :mod:`mac` or :mod:`posix` and exports the same functions and data as found